-Cycling is a male dominated sport, there’s no two ways about there.
+Cycling is a male dominated sport, there’s no two ways about it.
 There are stacks and stacks of male magazines out there, but when it comes to tips for female cyclists, there’s some serious room for improvement.
-I’ve learnt some of these the hard way, and are tips that should make your time on the bike much more enjoyable.
+I’ve learnt some of these the hard way, and have created some tips that should make your time on the bike much more enjoyable.

 Ditch the knickers